Electro-Oxidation of Glycerol on a Nickel-Based Metal-Organic Framework/Multiwall Carbon Nanotubes Composite Electrode

 Abstract

-In this study, the electrochemical oxidation of glycerol on a nickel-based metal-organic framework (MOF)/multiwall carbon nanotubes (CNTs) composite electrode was examined.
-The morphology of the composite electrode surface was characterized by scanning electron microscopy (SEM).
-The cyclic voltammetry technique was used to evaluate the electrocatalytic performance of the electrode toward the glycerol oxidation and the stability of the electrode was examined by the current-time curve of chronoamperometry technique.
-The electrochemical performances of the MOF before and after compositing with the CNTs were evaluated and compared with each other.
-The results indicate that, the Ni-MOF and the CNTs, when combined as a composite electrode material, can effectively shows a good electrocatalytic activity for the glycerol electro-oxidation.
-These results were attributable to the combination of good electrical conductivity and large surface area of CNTs and high electrocatalytic activity of Ni-MOF as well as its highly porous nature.
-This makes it a good material for use in glycerol fuel cell applications.
+In this study, the electrochemical oxidation of glycerol was investigated using a nickel-based metal-organic framework (Ni-MOF)/multiwall carbon nanotube (CNT) composite electrode.
+The surface morphology of the composite electrode was characterized by scanning electron microscopy (SEM).
+Cyclic voltammetry was employed to assess the electrocatalytic performance for glycerol oxidation, while chronoamperometry was used to evaluate electrode stability via current-time curves.
+The electrochemical performance of the Ni-MOF was compared before and after compositing with CNTs.
+The results demonstrate that the Ni-MOF/CNT composite electrode exhibits enhanced electrocatalytic activity for glycerol oxidation, attributed to the synergistic effects of the CNTs’ high electrical conductivity and large surface area and the Ni-MOF’s high electrocatalytic activity and porous structure.
+These properties make the composite a promising material for glycerol fuel cell applications.

 Keywords